nus-cs2113-AY2122S1/ip/docs/README.md

    **A:** Yes, all the tasks will be saved in the duke.txt file in the folder that you have run your command.
-      Make sure you run the duke.jar in the same folder everytime you start the application, so that you can access to all the last saved file.
+      Make sure you run the duke.jar in the same folder everytime you start the application, so that you can access to all the tasks in last saved file.

       If you want to shift the application to other computer, be sure to copy the duke.jar and duke.txt file to the new computer.
 Losing the duke.txt file means that all saved tasks would be gone.